 You should see the following screen.
 Enter the phpVirtualBox administrative user credentials.

-The default username for phpVirtualBox is admin and its password is admin too.
+The default username and phpVirtualBox is admin/admin.